stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

 damned treacherous dog ready to turn against me and It--but I give you the first honour instead.
 Now you must both beware, for It is not gentle without Its priest.

-   "I&auml;!
-I&auml;!
+   "Iä!
+Iä!
 Vengeance is at hand!
 Do you know you would have been immortal?
 Look at the furnace!
 There is a fire ready to light, and there is wax in the kettle.
 I would have done with you as I have done with other once-living forms.
 Hei!
 You, who have vowed all my effigies are waxen, would have become a waxen effigy yourself!
 The furnace was all ready!
 When It had had Its fill, and you were like that dog I shewed you, I would have made your flattened, punctured fragments immortal!
 Wax would have done it.
 Haven't you said I'm a great artist?
-Wax in every pore--wax over every square inch of you--I&auml;!
-I&auml;!
+Wax in every pore--wax over every square inch of you--Iä!
+Iä!
 And ever after the world would have looked at your mangled carcass and wondered how I ever imagined and made such a thing!
 Hei!
 And Orabona would have come next, and others after him--and thus would my waxen family have grown!